 (c) Sample sizes were sufficient to ensure that assessment results were representative of the populations and sub-populations addressed in the assessment; and

-(d) Information was collected relating to all of the safety culture .
+(d) Information was collected relating to all of the safety culture traits.

-Specifically note any safety culture (s) where no information was collected within the scope of the assessment.
-If any safety culture were not addressed, review any justifications for not assessing the specific component(s) of safety culture.
+Specifically note any safety culture trait(s) where no information was collected within the scope of the licensee’s assessment.
+If any safety culture traits were not addressed, review any justifications for not assessing the specific component(s) of safety culture.

 3. Review the methods used by the licensee’s third-party safety culture assessment team to collect and analyze data for adequacy and appropriateness.

-4. Verify that the third-party safety culture assessment team members were not employees of the plant or utility operator(s) of the plant.
+4. Verify that the licensee’s third-party safety culture assessment team members were not employees of the plant or utility operator(s) of the plant.
 Review their qualifications to determine whether they were appropriately qualified to implement the tasks they performed and in conducting safety culture assessments overall.

-5. Perform a detailed review of the results of the third-party safety culture assessment to determine whether:
+5. Perform a detailed review of the results of the licensee’s third-party safety culture assessment to determine whether:

 (a) The results drawn from the assessment were consistent with the data collected;